young-kcd/firebird/doc/sql.extensions/README.set_bind.md

 DECFLOAT, INT128 and TIME(STAMP) WITH TIME ZONE.
 When `DataTypeCompatibility=2.5` in addition to this list BOOLEAN will be described as legacy type as well.

+Only fields returned by database engine in regular messages are modified according to SET BIND rules.
+Variables returned by getting slice of an array are not affected by SET BIND statement.

 ### SQL Samples: